linjunpop/jquery-tablesorter-rails/README.markdown

 #### v0.0.4

-* FIX: update gemspec to be compatible with Rails 3.2, Thanks to [derekprior](https://github.com/derekprior).
+* FIX: update gemspec to be compatible with Rails 3.2, Thanks to [derekprior].

 #### v0.0.3